kingparra/hpfp/06_-_typeclasses/notes.rst

   instance Read Float         -- Defined in ‘GHC.Read’

-Since ``Float`` has an instance defined in ``GHC.Float``, it is said to be a **member** of the ``Num`` type class.
+Since ``Float`` has an instance defined in ``GHC.Float``, it is said to be a member of the ``Num`` type class.

-In other words, a type is a member of a type class if it has an ``instance`` declaration for it that defines the minimally required class methods listed in the ``class`` declaration.
+More precisely, a type is a member of a type class if it has an ``instance`` declaration for it that defines the minimally required class methods listed in the ``class`` declaration.

 Minimally required methods
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 Wait, there's something new here.
-What's a minimally required class method, and how can you tell which class methods are required?
+What is a minimally required class method?
+How can you tell which class methods are required?

 Look no further than ``:info TypeClassName``.
 (I'm showing the actual output for ``Num`` here, not the example version